Atlantic diet: Diet

 The Atlantic diet includes high consumption of fish, mollusks, crustaceans, vegetables, potatoes, bread, cereals, fruits, chestnuts, legumes, honey, whole nuts, and olive oil.
 The Atlantic diet allows for medium consumption of wine, milk, cheese, eggs, pork, and beef.
 In general, fatty meats, sweets, and soft drinks are consumed in small quantity or not at all.

 Health effects

-A JAMA study found that six months on the Atlantic diet resulted in a significantly decreased risk of developing metabolic syndrome, which can can include obesity, high blood pressure, high blood sugar, triglyceride or cholesterol levels, and lead to the development of cardiovascular disease and type 2 diabetes.
+A JAMA study found that six months on the Atlantic diet resulted in a significantly decreased risk of developing metabolic syndrome, which can include obesity, high blood pressure, high blood sugar, triglyceride or cholesterol levels, and lead to the development of cardiovascular disease and type 2 diabetes.

 A study published in Molecular Psychiatry found that the Atlantic diet (SEAD), lowered depression risk.

 A study in the European Journal of Preventive Cardiology found that the Southern European Atlantic Diet lowered all-cause, cardiovascular and cancer death.

 Another study suggests that the Atlantic diet may contribute to the very low coronary mortality registered in Portugal and Galicia, helping to shed light on a long-standing scientific issue relating to the incidence of Acute Myocardial Infarction (AMI).